It's the Geography That Counts: Reception

 Variety said "Too much talk and an over-complication of plot mar this otherwise ingenious whodunit.
 Basically It is a good dramatic story, but the first half consists practically of an involved duolog, with the first real punch Coming at halftime... a good play doctor could streamline this first' effort of a Fleet Street newspaperman, and it could be improved if skilfully adapted to the screen."

 The London Times said it "looks to have the necessary staying power... the result is dryly entertaining."

 Variety said the production was a financial failure.

 "My first aim is to make money," Bowers said in 1957.
 "To do that you have to entertain.
 If I have any philosophising to do, I'll leave it until I'm well established."

-Other Adaptations
+Other adaptations

 It was adapted for Australian radio in 1958 as The Man in Question.

-1961 British TV Adaptation - Listen James
+1961 British TV adaptation - Listen James

 It was filmed by the BBC in 1961 as Listen James.

 The Times called it "as engaging and effective a piece of mystification as we have been offered for some time... it is a puzzle and not a play of character."

-1960 Australian TV Play
+1960 Australian TV play

 The play was adapted for Australian television in 1960.
 Filmed in Melbourne, it was directed by Chris Muir, who said "all the clues are contained in the dialogue, but it is cleverly concealed.
 It will be a fairly tough test for the amateur detectives."

 It is unclear if the program was broadcast outside Melbourne.

 The ABC later filmed In Writing (1961), also from a script by Bowers.
+It was one of several thrillers filmed in the early days of Australian television.